Real Estate

 Digital material passports provide detailed information on the materials used and their recyclability.
 They enable the reuse of building components and contribute to the circular economy.

-How do development plans affect sustainable urban planning?
+How do zoning plans affect sustainable urban planning?

-Outdated development plans can hinder densification and vertical expansion, despite political objectives advocating sustainable urban development.
-An administrative reform is necessary to address these inconsistencies.
+Outdated zoning plans can hinder densification and vertical expansion, despite political goals for sustainable urban development.
+An administrative reform is necessary to eliminate these inconsistencies.

-There are numerous funding programmes from federal, state, and local governments for energy-efficient construction and renovation.
+There are numerous funding programmes from the federal, state, and local governments for energy-efficient building and renovation.
 These programmes support, for example, insulation, installation of efficient heating systems, and the use of renewable energy.

 Subscribe to our newsletter